tomvanbraeckel/yamcs.github.com/docs/server/Installation.md

 * <tt>yamcs-dass</tt>
     Provides TM/TC receivers/senders via the DaSS protocol

-* <tt>yamcs-busoc</tt>
-    Provides the SOLAR (ISS/Columbus payload) event decoder and a few SOLAR specific derived variables.

-* <tt>yamcs-erasmus</tt>
+* <tt>yamcs-spell</tt>
-    Provides the EDR and FASTER (also ISS/Columbus payloads/instruments) event decoder and some specific derived variables.
+    Provides the modules required to use [SPELL](https://sourceforge.net/projects/spell-sat/) with Yamcs.
+SPELL is a procedure execution environment developed by [SES](www.ses.com).

 <div class="hint">
         The extensions are not part of the Yamcs open-source release.
-They only make sense in the specific USOC environment.
+If you are interested in using them, please contact Space Applications Services.
 </div>

 #### Configuration
 The Yamcs configuration files are encoded using the yaml format.
 This format allows to encode in a human readable way (unlike XML) the most common data types: numbers, strings, lists and maps.
 For detailed syntax rules, please see [http://www.yaml.org](http://www.yaml.org).